 Places To Stay in India

 Top Things To See & Do

-The capital of India is famous for its ancient history, culture and for its many wonderful culinary delights.
+The capital of India is famous for its ancient history, and culture and its many wonderful culinary delights.

-Perhaps the most colourful region of Indian and certainly the most royal with its many forts and palaces as well as luxury hotels and museums.
+Perhaps the most colourful region of India and certainly the most royal with its many forts and palaces as well as luxury hotels and museums.

 Considered by many to be the most naturally beautiful part of the country with its waterways, canals, lagoons, rivers and beaches.